 - Veiling flare: Veiling flare usually occurs when the bright light source is outside the lens angle of view.

-- Ghosting flare: it represents all the artifacts that are visible in the image, whether it is reflections of the bright source or shapes that is similar to the lens diaphragm.
+- Ghosting flare: it represents all the artifacts that are visible in the image, whether it is reflections of the bright source or shapes that are similar to the lens diaphragm.

 If you want to avoid seeing flares in your images: